microchad/bw/src/routes/docs/encryption.md

 ![encryption](/encryption.png)
 <caption>Once you have created a secure passphrase, you will be able to drop your Border Wallet into the encryption box</caption>

-To decrypt your Entropy Grid, you perform exactly the same step - but instead of loading your Entropy Grid into the box, you load your encrypted version of your Entropy Grid.
-After a short time, your Entropy Grid will be decrytped and available for use.
+To decrypt your Entropy Grid, you perform exactly the same step, except that instead of loading your Entropy Grid into the box, you load the encrypted version of your Entropy Grid.
+After a short time, your Entropy Grid will be decrytped and available in your downloads folder or in a separate tab in your browser (depending on your browser settings).